Active Learning in the First-Year Writing Classroom

 Using Technology to Support Active Learning

-Blackboard is an excellent tool to support Active Learning goals in the writing classroom.
+Canvas is an excellent tool to support Active Learning goals in the writing classroom.
 Discussion boards can be used to facilitate peer commentary; wikis can be used for collaborative writing and research assignments.
-Best of all, Blackboard is flexible enough that it can be adapted to meet almost any of your teaching goals.
+Best of all, Canvas is flexible enough that it can be adapted to meet almost any of your teaching goals.

-If you'd like to talk about how Blackboard can be used to support the goals in your classroom, contact Barbara Knauff, Instructional Technologist for Academic Computing.
+If you'd like to talk about how Canvas can be used to support the goals in your classroom, contact Barbara Knauff, Instructional Technologist for Academic Computing.

 If you'd like to discuss active learning pedagogy, please contact Christiane Donahue, Director of the Institute for Writing and Rhetoric.